AgilityDigital/gcs-file-upload-example/README.md

 In order to make the call you will need to have a service account created and an access key attached to it.
 The key should be in JSON format.
 The key should be generated once and rotated with some frequency.

 Here we are requiring a specific bucket and object path when you upload the file.
-The bucket name is `agility-digital` and the object path is `offline/${CUSTOMER_ID}/crm-data/${DATE}`.
-The `CUSTOMER_ID` and `DATE` are parameters that you will need to pass to the script.
-The `DATE` should be in the format `YYYY-MM-DD`.
-The `CUSTOMER_ID` is a string that identifies you in our system.
-We will provide this information to you when we provide the key file.
+The bucket name will be provided to you during oboarding but for this doc we will use `{BUCKET_NAME}` and the object path is `/offline/conversions/{DATE}/{FILENAME}`.

 ### Payload